futoin/core-js-ri-database/README.md

 Both query and transaction builders support `.prepare()` call.
 All queries get built into string templates for efficient repetitive execution.

+For purpose of re-using already prepared statement or transaction there is `L1Face#getPreapred(symbol, prepare_callback)` API.
+See example #8.

+### Multi-row insert

+It's quite inefficient to insert large amount of data with individual statements.
+It's possible call `QueryBuilder#newRow()` on INSERT type instance.
+It's safe to call before or after - empty rows get ignored.

+At the moment, all supported databases have this feature.

 ### Error handling